 “The work placement module was extremely rewarding and informative.
 I worked at the London Borough of Havering in Romford and this team is very similar to the one I managed back home.
 I had a chance to participate in all seminars and meetings with the service providers.
 I also had a chance to experience first-hand the theories we had learned in the classroom; in particular, the implementation of outcome-based accountability.
 This approach is not yet used in Russia; however, I have started to implement this to raise our standard of quality to ensure that we are held accountable and seen to be learning and improving from past experience.”

 On graduation, Anastasiya returned to Russia to develop and implement a large-scale strategy and a long-term development programme.

 “It is difficult for everyone to have this opportunity to push for social change and I feel that I have a unique chance to really make a difference.
-I am so grateful to London Met for this opportunity.
 I feel like I am a vehicle through which social policy is transferred from one country to another”.

 Whilst studying for her PhD, Anastasiya worked as a part-time project manager for a project funded by the Foreign and Commonwealth Office (FCO).
 The operator of the project was the Media Diversity Institute (MDI), a London-based charity that supports media around the globe in their efforts to provide public debate on all issues relevant to all citizens, regardless of their political, social or cultural background.